Um, yes… I made us healthy brownies! Fudgy Avocado Brownies with Chocolate Fudge Frosting to be exact!

 Preheat the oven to 350 degrees F. Line an 8x8 inch pan with parchment paper.

 Melt 2 ounces dark chocolate in the microwave or over a double broiler until melted and smooth.
 Add the avocado, coconut sugar, instant coffee and vanilla to a food processor and puree until completely smooth and no clumps of avocado remain.
 It helps to scrape down the sides of the bowl once or twice.
 Pour in the melted chocolate and puree until smooth and combined.
 Add the eggs and process until the eggs are combined.
 Now add the cacao powder, almond meal and salt.
 Pulse until the mixture is just combined.
-Remove the blade and stir in the remaining 2 ounces of dark chocolate.
+Remove the blade and stir in the remaining 2 ounces of chopped dark chocolate.

 Evenly spread the mixture into the prepared baking pan.
 Bake for 30-35 minutes or until the brownies are just set.
 DO NOT over bake or these will become cakey.
 Allow to cool before frosting.